Understanding Cholesterol-Lowering Medications (cont.)

 What are examples of nicotinic acid agents available in the U.S.?

 How do nicotinic acid agents work?

 Nicotinic acid (also called niacin), a water-soluble B vitamin, improves blood levels of all lipoproteins when given in doses well above the vitamin requirement.
 Nicotinic acid lowers total cholesterol, LDL cholesterol, and triglyceride levels, while raising HDL cholesterol levels.
-Nicotinic acid reduces LDL cholesterol levels by 10%-20%, reduces triglycerides by 20%-50%, and raises HDL cholesterol by 15%-35%.
+Nicotinic acid reduces LDL cholesterol levels by 10% to 20%, reduces triglycerides by 20% to 50%, and raises HDL cholesterol by 15% to 35%.
 Nicotinamide is a niacin by-product after it is broken down by the body.
 Nicotinamide does not lower cholesterol levels and should not be used in place of nicotinic acid.

 Who should not use these medications?

 Use: When niacin is started, the dose should be gradually increased to minimize side effects until the effective cholesterol-lowering dose is reached.

 Drug or food interactions: The effects of high blood pressure medicines may also be increased while taking niacin.
 If a patient is taking high blood pressure medication, it is important to set up a blood pressure monitoring system while he/she is getting used to the new niacin regimen.